XiaogangHe/NUS-CDE2503/syllabus.md

 Lecture 7 (27 Mar 2023): Energy Resilience

--  We will have 7 lectures in total.
+-  We have 7 lectures in total.
 One lecture per week.
 - These lectures will be split into two themes.
 The first three will focus on data analysis, which will be followed by another three lectures on data visualization.
 - Lectures will be held live on Zoom and will be recorded.
   I will also provide additional face-to-face support if you prefer to come to the classroom to attend the lectures.

 ### Studio
+Studio 1 (6 Feb 2023): Working Studio 1

+Studio 2 (27 Feb 2023): Presentation Studio 1

+Studio 3 (20 Mar 2023): Presentation Studio 2

+Studio 4 (3 Apr 2023): Working Studio 2

+Studio 5 (10 Apr 2023): Presentation Studio 3

-- We will have 5 studios in total.
+- We have 5 studios in total.
 They are either working studio where you get to have discussion session with your team, SL and TA, or presentation studio where you present your findings.
 - Studios will happen on weeks where there is no lecture.
 - Information about the studios can be found on [Canvas](https://xiaoganghe.github.io/python-climate-visuals) or on [Github](https://xiaoganghe.github.io/InVEST-Cities-in-Nature/)
 - Feel free to write to your SL and TA if you have any questions.